ARM-software/Arm-2D/documentation/getting_started_as_an_application_designer.md

 # Getting Started as an Application Designer

 Arm-2D is not a GUI.
-It lacks many key elements required to be called a GUI, such as a control tree, a message processing mechanism, a complete set of controls, support for interactive input devices, or a designer.
+It lacks many key elements required to be called a GUI, such as the element tree, the message processing, a complete set of controls, the support for interactive input devices, or a GUI designer.

-If possible, I hope that everyone would not be forced to use Arm-2D to develop GUI applications directly.
+If possible, I hope that no one would not be forced to use Arm-2D to develop GUI applications directly.
 However, under the pressure of cost, there are always some embedded products that need to develop GUI applications in a resource-constrained environment.
 Meanwhile, although some of the devices have relatively richer resources, the application software is often too big to leave sufficient memory for using a decent GUI stack.

 If your graphics application is relatively simple, consists of panels (for displaying parameters and user settings), and the human-machine interactions are relatively simple (through the keyboard, or without complicated touch gestures), then using Arm-2D APIs directly to design GUI applications might be a simple and effective option.